-- 1 In the organization browser, select the instance that you want to work with. - 2 To create a new database object for this instance, click New database. - 3 In the database editor, specify the Name of the new database. - 4 Click Save.
+- 1. In the organization browser, select the instance with which you want to work. - 2.
+To create a new database object for this instance, click New database. - 3.
+In the database editor, specify the Name of the new database. - Click Save.